timothyqiu/godot-docs/classes/class_renderingserver.rst

 :ref:`Features<enum_RenderingServer_Features>` **FEATURE_SHADERS** = ``0``

-Hardware supports shaders.
-This enum is currently unused in Godot 3.x.
+*Deprecated.* This constant has not been used since Godot 3.0.

 .. _class_RenderingServer_constant_FEATURE_MULTITHREADED: